-What Can a Handyman Do in Four Corners, Florida?
+What Can a Handyman Do Without a License in Four Corners, Florida?

 Four Corners is an unincorporated area at the intersection of Lake, Orange, Osceola, and Polk counties (near Kissimmee/Disney).
 Florida does not issue a general “handyman license,” but most construction work is regulated under Florida’s contractor licensing laws: if the work requires a permit or falls into licensed trades (electrical/plumbing/HVAC/roofing/structural), you generally must use a licensed contractor.
 Florida’s commonly cited “handyman exemption” is the $500 (labor + materials) repair threshold for certain minor work that does not require a permit—however, it does not allow electrical, plumbing, HVAC, roofing, or structural contracting without proper licensure.